seanballais/hello-sdl2/README.md

 * I have skipped Lesson 37, which teaches you about using multiple displays, due to lack of a spare monitor.
 I could have used our TV, but using it for just one lesson would be a hassle for me.

+- I have skipped Lessons 52 to 55, which teach you about using SDL 2 in a mobile phone, because they would be a hassle for me to do.
+Basing off from my experience with working with Flutter, my notebook would be too slow to offer a good developer experience while trying out the aforementioned ones.

 ## Credits
 The code written here is based on the code in the [SDL 2 tutorial](https://lazyfoo.net/tutorials/SDL/) of Lazy Foo.
 Assets used here, unless otherwise stated, are obtained from the tutorial.